02 - A Minimal Rust Kernel

 target = "x86_64-siso_os.json"

-to use our x86_64-siso_os.json
+This tells cargo to use our x86_64-siso_os.json target when no explicit

-argument is passed.
+--target argument is passed.
 This means that we can now build our kernel with

-a simple cargo build
+a simple cargo build.

 We are now able to build our kernel for a bare metal target with a simple

-entry point, which will be called by the
+cargo build.
+However, our _start entry point, which will be called by the

 boot loader, is still empty.
 It's time that we output something to screen from